openhwgroup/cva6/docs/04_cv32a65x_design/source/port_load_unit.rst

    * - ``valid_o``
      - out
-     - load unit result is valid
+     - Load unit result is valid
      - TO_BE_COMPLETED
      - logic